-where $\omega_{\rm sing}(k)$ is the complex singularity of Fourier transformed two-point retarded correlator.
-The real part of this complex frequency is termed ``hydrodynamic mode frequency" and is responsible for the excitation of equilibrium plasma.
-The imaginary part is referred to as ``non-hydrodynamic mode frequency", which causes dissipative effects.
-For BRSSS theory, these singularities have been worked out for sound channel~\citep{Spalinski2016} with the hydrodynamic mode frequency given as,
+where $\omega_{\rm sing}(k)$ is the complex singularity of the Fourier-transformed two-point retarded correlator.
+The real part of this complex frequency is termed the ``hydrodynamic mode frequency'' and is responsible for the excitation of the equilibrium plasma.
+The imaginary part is referred to as the ``non-hydrodynamic mode frequency,'' which causes dissipative effects.
+For BRSSS theory, these singularities have been worked out for the sound channel~\citep{Spalinski2016} with the hydrodynamic mode frequency given by,

 and the corresponding non-hydrodynamic mode frequency is given by,